 You could still use another type of paper but the ratio of the dimensions must be the same as the dollar bill.
 If the ratio of the length to the width is off, then your rectangular piece of paper is not suitable.

 Anyways, have fun learning how to make the origami kimono!

-The first thing you need to do is to prepare your dollar bill by washing and ironing it.
-Then find a flat surface like a table to start folding.
+The first thing you need to do is to prepare your dollar bill.
+Find a flat surface like a table to start folding.
 Orient the rectangular piece of paper in portrait.

-Flip the dollar bill to the other sides.
+Flip the dollar bill to the other side.

 Then fold 1/3 of the upper part towards the middle.

 Flip the paper over again.
 At this point, the bill is divided into three layers.